 Don’t stop in bike lanes, and make sure you keep a one-metre (three feet) distance when passing cyclists in your car.
 It’s the law.

 Avoid these intersections at rush hour

 Toronto Mayor John Tory worked with the city to identify ten of Toronto’s most congested intersections.
 They are:

-It is fair to say that driving during rush hour at any intersection, in any city, is probably a bit of a pain, but if you can adjust your route to avoid these Toronto hotspots you’ll save time (and perhaps keep the gray hairs at bay for a little longer).
+It is fair to say that driving during rush hour at any intersection, in any city, is probably a bit of a pain, but if you can adjust your route to avoid these Toronto hotspots you’ll save time (and perhaps keep the grey hairs at bay for a little longer).